techidaily/site-win11-tips/source/_posts/compelling-case-for-continuing-with-windows-10-win10.md

  Next, while Windows 11 comes with the Xbox app out of the box, you can get the same app on Windows 10 as well.

- Finally, when it comes to actual gaming performance, there is[practically no difference in frame rates](https://www.tomshardware.com/news/graphics-performance-win10-vs-win11#:~:text=Windows%2011%20may%20not%20be,neither%20is%20it%20any%20slower.&text=Interestingly%2C%20the%20RX%206900%20XT,were%20still%20less%20than%202%25.) .
+ Finally, when it comes to actual gaming performance, there is [practically no difference in frame rates](https://www.tomshardware.com/news/graphics-performance-win10-vs-win11#:~:text=Windows%2011%20may%20not%20be,neither%20is%20it%20any%20slower.&text=Interestingly%2C%20the%20RX%206900%20XT,were%20still%20less%20than%202%25.) .
 In some outlier cases, you may get a few more frames per second on Windows 11, but that’s it.

  Long story short, if you were hoping for a measurably better gaming experience on Windows 11, you might be disappointed.